Texas Hold’em Strategy for Beginners

 Table & Game Selection

-You are probably a tournament or cash game player but not both yet, right?
+You are probably a cash game or tournament player but not both yet, right?
 Either way, select your games carefully.
 Don’t just jump into any game.
 Like anything, if you are worse, you are more likely to lose.
 Instead, pick the cash games with higher % of players at flop and bigger pots.
 If you’re a tournament player, stick to the sites that are softer.
 These are the smaller sites that perhaps offer sports betting as their main product.
 They are rife with new players who barely know the rules.
 Our latest review was on one of the softest poker sites, click below for our full review.

 Use Late Position